sybrew/the-seo-framework/readme.txt

 = I am a developer; how can I help? =

-Any input is greatly appreciated, and everything will be considered.
+Any input is much appreciated, and everything will be considered.
 Please visit the [GitHub project page](https://github.com/sybrew/the-seo-framework) to submit issues or even pull requests.

-= I want to modify how this plugin works. =
+= I want to modify how The SEO Framework works. =

 The SEO Framework is extensible.
 Please refer to the [API documentation](https://theseoframework.com/docs/api/).